IT Alignment

 The IT Alignment Model

-• Business-Project Alignment between PPM and business strategy.
-PPM is involved in the strategic business planning process for analytical reasons (foremost value creation, dependencies, and risks) and help filter and prioritize project proposals based on business needs.
+• Business-project alignment between PPM and strategy management (SM).
+PPM is involved in the business strategic planning process for analytical reasons (foremost value creation, dependencies, and risks) and to help filter and prioritize project proposals based on business needs.

-• Business-IT Alignment between EAM and business strategy.
-EAM links the business architecture (e.g. capabilities, organization, processes) and the IT architecture (e.g. IT infrastructure, IT applications, data) and must ensure their consistency for the current state (as-is) and the future position (to-be).
+• Business-IT alignment between EAM and strategy management (SM).
+EAM links the business architecture (e.g., capabilities, organization, processes) and the IT architecture (e.g., IT infrastructure, IT applications, data) and must ensure their consistency for the current state (as-is) and the future position (to-be).
 EAM also inspires the business strategy in view of new technologies and digital innovations.

-• IT-Project Alignment between PPM and EAM.
+• IT-project alignment between PPM and EAM.
 The analytical results from PPM and EAM are combined to propose, select, prioritize, and schedule all projects.
 Scheduled projects receive budgets and resources for implementation.
-PPM and EAM draft together a long-range timescale, which is referred to as roadmap.
+PPM and EAM draft together a long-range timescale, which is referred to as a roadmap.
 It harmonizes priorities, considers dependencies, and places IT projects accordingly.
 Roadmapping closes the strategic alignment loop.

 E-Mail